The Phantom of the Opera (novel): Plot summary

-On the roof of the Opera House, Christine tells Raoul about her abduction and makes Raoul promise to take her away to a place where Erik can never find her, even if she resists.
-Raoul tells Christine he will act on his promise the next day, to which she agrees.
-However, Christine sympathizes with Erik and decides to sing for him one last time as a means of saying goodbye.
-Unbeknownst to Christine and Raoul, Erik has been watching them and overheard their whole conversation.
+On the roof of the Opera House, Christine tells Raoul about her abduction and makes Raoul promise to take her away to where Erik can never find her, even if she resists.
+Raoul says he will act on his promise the next day.
+Unbeknownst to Christine and Raoul, Erik is watching them and overheard their whole conversation.

 The following night, the enraged and jealous Erik abducts Christine during a production of Faust and tries to force her to marry him.
-Raoul is led by a mysterious Opera regular known only as "The Persian" into Erik's secret lair deep in the bowels of the Opera House.
+Raoul is led by a mysterious Opera House regular, 'the Persian', into Erik's secret lair in the bowels of the building.
 Still, they end up trapped in a mirrored room by Erik, who threatens that unless Christine agrees to marry him, he will kill them and everyone in the Opera House by using explosives.

-Christine agrees to marry Erik.
+Under duress, Christine agrees to marry Erik.
 Erik initially tries to drown Raoul and the Persian, using the water which would have been used to douse the explosives.
-Still, Christine begs and offers to be his "living bride", promising him not to kill herself after becoming his bride, as she had just attempted suicide.
-Erik eventually releases Raoul and the Persian from his torture chamber.
+Still, Christine begs, promising him not to kill herself after becoming his bride.
+Erik releases Raoul and 'the Persian' from his torture chamber.

 When Erik is alone with Christine, he lifts his mask to kiss her on her forehead and is eventually given a kiss back.
-Erik reveals that he has never kissed anyone, including his own mother, who would run away if he ever tried to kiss her.
-He is overcome with emotion.
-He and Christine then cry together, and their tears "mingle."
-She also holds his hand and says, "Poor, unhappy Erik," which reduces him to "a dog ready to die for her."
+Erik reveals he has never kissed anyone, including his own mother, who would run away if he ever tried to kiss her.
+Moved, he and Christine cry together.
+She also holds his hand and says, "Poor, unhappy Erik", which reduces him to "a dog ready to die for her".

-He allows the Persian and Raoul to escape, though not before making Christine promise that she will visit him on his death day and return the gold ring he gave her.
-He also makes the Persian promise that afterward, he will go to the newspaper and report his death, as he will die soon "of love."
+He allows 'the Persian' and Raoul to escape, though not before making Christine promise that she will visit him on his death day and return the ring he gave her.
+He also makes 'the Persian' promise that afterward, he will go to the newspaper and report his death, as he will die soon "of love."

-Indeed, sometime later, Christine returns to Erik's lair and by his request, buries him someplace where he will never be found, and returns the gold ring.
-Afterward, a local newspaper runs the simple note: "Erik is dead."
-Christine and Raoul elope together, never to return.
+Later, Christine returns to Erik's lair, and per his request, returns the ring and buries him 'somewhere he will never be found'.
+Afterward, a local newspaper runs the note: "Erik is dead".

+Christine and Raoul then elope together, never to return.